-- A privately held for-profit company or corporation. - Individual landowners requesting a grant specifically for a project to be completed on only his/her own land.

-Homeowners associations or other associations unless they have 501(c)(3) non-profit status.
+- A privately held for-profit company or corporation - Individual landowners requesting a grant specifically for a project to be completed on only their own land - Homeowners' associations or other associations unless they have 501(c)(3) non-profit status.
 These associations should consider applying through a fiscal sponsor such as eligible applicants listed above.

-Examples of eligible costs include:
+Examples of eligible costs include, but are not limited to:

-- Evaluation and identification of dead or dying trees posing an imminent threat to the public rights-of-way and public or private infrastructure, or high hazard zones, by a certified arborist or Registered Professional Forester (RPF). - Removal of dead, dying or diseased trees posing an imminent threat to public rights-of-way and public infrastructure, which may include trees on private property. - Contracted tree removal, transportation, holding site fees, and disposal. - Costs that are necessary and prudent to the accomplishment of the project.
+- Removal of dead, dying or diseased trees posing an imminent threat to public rights-ofway and public infrastructure, which may include trees on private property - Contracted tree removal, transportation, holding site fees, and disposal - Costs that are necessary and prudent to the accomplishment of the project, e.g. - Equipment leased to perform work on project - Thinning contractors - Fuel and Maintenance - CEQA/NEPA Costs